Brettm12345/lunar/README.md

 # Same as println(1 + 1)
 ```

-## Declaring functions:
+## Declaring functions

 - To declare a function, use the `fn` keyword followed by the list of arguments and a expression

 ```
 const a = fn (a b c) a + b + c

 a(1 2 3) # 6
 ```

 - The return is an expression so you can add brackets:

 ```
 const a = fn (a b c) {
     const sum = a + b + c